alex-nuclearboy/goit-python-web-hw4/README.md

 ## Getting Started

-    # clone this repository to the local machine using:
+    # Сlone this repository to the local machine:
     $ git clone https://github.com/alex-nuclearboy/goit-python-web-hw4.git
     # Navigate to the cloned directory:
     $ cd goit-python-web-hw4